SystemFw/Unison-Forall-2024/klogs.md

 ## Intro to Unison Cloud

-- &shy;<!-- .element: class="fragment" -->Computations can move across machines.
+- &shy;<!-- .element: class="fragment" -->Computations can move across nodes.
+- &shy;<!-- .element: class="fragment" -->Deployments are just code.
 - &shy;<!-- .element: class="fragment" -->Transactional storage.
-- &shy;<!-- .element: class="fragment" -->Long running processes.
-- &shy;<!-- .element: class="fragment" -->Deployments are just code.
 - &shy;<!-- .element: class="fragment" -->... and more!

+Notes:

+Ok, at this point we have to take a brief detour to introduce the main Unison Cloud features that we will use in our implementation.
+First of all, computation can move across machines without explicit serialisation or networking code.
+Deployments are just Unison code, without a separate infrastructure setup.
+And we have an integrated transactional storage layer.
+There's actually a lot more to it, but let's get into it.

 ----